DannyBen/bashly-book/src/advanced/extensible-scripts.md

 This is similar to how `git` works.
 When you execute `git whatever`, the `git` command will look for a file named `git-whatever` in the path, and execute it.

+!!!
+Note
-Note that this option cannot be specified together with the `default` option, since both specify a handler for unknown commands.
+The `extensible` option cannot be specified together with the `default` option, since both specify a handler for unknown commands.
+!!!

 The `extensible` option supports two operation modes: